 Disable Google maps

 Google Maps can wreak havoc on your site’s performance.
 You can disable Google Maps selectively, and only load it where you need it.

 wc-ajax=get_refreshed_fragments request can cause huge delays on WooCommerce sites.
 Disable cart fragments on your site.

 Many more options…

 Grab a coffee and check out all the other quick toggle options you can choose from:

 Perfmatters is used by thousands of WordPress sites around the globe, from blogs to agencies and large WooCommerce shops.
 Ready to get a boost in performance?
 Get started today!

 The Perfmatters plugin has a robust Script Manager built-in.
 This allows you to disable scripts on a per post/page basis or across your entire site with a simple click.
 All scripts are grouped by their respective plugin and theme so you can easily see which scripts are being used by what.
+You can also disable scripts by device (desktop or mobile) and logged in or logged out state.
 This is very powerful and can drastically increase the speed on your WordPress sites (especially your homepage).